 Unregistered or Abandoned Vehicles

 Once a vehicle has been cited in violation of Sec.
-18-166, the City allows two (2) days to correct the violation.
+18-166, the City allows three (3) days to correct the violation.
 Failure to correct the violation in this time results in the impoundment of the vehicle, with any fines, towing and storage fees being levied against the vehicle’s owner.

 Snow and Ice Removal

 Sec.
 18-181.2 of the Municipal Code states that the owner or occupant of a property is responsible for the removal of snow and/or ice from any sidewalk abutting the property.
 Removal of snow must be completed within 12 hours of the cessation of any snowfall.
 Likewise, removal of ice must be completed within 12 hours of the formation of such ice.

 Due to the public safety issues attributed to snow and ice, any violation issued must be corrected immediately.
 Failure to comply can be result in a fine being levied against the property owner.